History of Music in the Olympic Games - International Institute for Sport History - A Non-profit, Educational Corporation under 501(c)3, IISOH

 In 1984 John Williams used the "Bugler's Dream" as an introduction to his own composition Olympic Fanfare for the opening ceremonies of the Los Angeles Olympic Games.
 The arrangement has been famous ever since and is widely used in sports and other ceremonies such as graduation celebrations.
 Below are two arrangements from the 1984 Olympic Games.

-As you listen to this first arrangement please note that the first 44 seconds are "Bugler's Dream by Arnaud and at 45 seconds the new arrangement by John Williams (1984) picks up and completes the score.
-This combination has caused considerable confusion and many references incorrectly give credit only to Williams or fail to identify the compositions correctly (as this posting illustrates).
+As you listen to this first arrangement please note that the first 44 seconds are "Bugler's Dream by Leo Arnaud and at 45 seconds the new arrangement by John Williams (1984) picks up and completes the score.
+This combination has caused considerable confusion and many references incorrectly give credit only to Williams or fail to identify the compositions correctly.
 So, this first video is an Arnaud/Williams composition (aka) "Bugler's Dream and Olympic Fanfare."

 Leo Arnaud - Bugler's Dream (Olympic Fanfare), published on YouTube by G1ldenSeppel on March 29, 2011.